{{ summaryHeading }}

 Does this create a redacted PDF?

-No. It prepares local preflight evidence and a handoff plan.
-The output engine remains blocked, and no redacted PDF download is produced.
+No. It creates local preflight evidence and a handoff plan.
+The irreversible output step remains blocked, and there is no redacted PDF download.

 Why are black boxes not enough?

-A box can hide content visually while the original text or image data remains in the PDF.
-True redaction must remove or rasterize the sensitive content and then sanitize hidden data.
+A drawn box can hide content visually while the original text, image data, metadata, comments, form values, attachments, or hidden layers remain in the PDF.
+True redaction removes or replaces the underlying data and then sanitizes hidden information.

-It means the selectable-text scan did not match that target on the selected pages.
-It does not clear scanned images, hidden text, form values, annotations, or attachments.
+It means the selected pages did not produce a selectable-text match for that target.
+It does not clear scanned images, OCR text, form fields, annotations, attachments, or manual areas.

-What should I do when the page range fails?
+What should I do when the text preflight guard blocks a range?

 Glossary: